Information on our use of personal data

 For turning cookies and similar technologies on and off, see the information in paragraph 5 above.

-Information collected at one Site may be shared between Charity Digital News and any other Tech Trust companies for the purposes listed above.
+Information collected at one Site may be shared between Charity Digital News and any other Charity Digital companies for the purposes listed above.

 Your personal data may also be sold to other companies in the form of lists and directories, but only after permission from you in accordance with the provisions above.